 When you retire, you will have some major expenses.
 Do you know what they are?

-Here are seven retirement costs that people often forget to figure into their financial calculations — along with an idea of how much they might cost you during your golden years.
+Following are some retirement costs that people often forget to figure into their financial calculations — along with an idea of how much they might cost you during your golden years.

 1. Health insurance

 You’ll have Medicare in retirement, so you don’t need to worry about health insurance, right?
 Not exactly.

 First, if you retire early, you’ll need to buy your own health care coverage for a few years.
-Unless you qualify because of a disability, you won’t be eligible for Medicare — the federal health insurance program primarily reserved for seniors, isn’t available until you’re 65.
+Unless you qualify because of a disability, you won’t be eligible for Medicare — the federal health insurance program primarily reserved for seniors — until you’re 65.

 Next, Medicare doesn’t mean totally free health care, as we’ve detailed in stories like “5 Health Care Costs That Medicare Does Not Cover.”

 In fact, for many Medicare recipients, recurring costs like premiums and deductibles tend to rise each year.

 Some seniors have the option to buy a supplemental Medicare health insurance plan, also known as a Medigap policy, to cover some out-of-pocket costs.
 But even if it saves you more money than it costs you, a Medigap policy is still an expense in itself.